-Italo Calvino (1923 – 1985) was a foremost Italian novelist who wrote allegorical fiction and believed literature had a power to transform minds and society.
+Italo Calvino (October 15, 1923 – September 19, 1985) was a foremost Italian novelist who wrote allegorical fiction and believed literature had a power to transform minds and society.

-In Collection of Sand Calvino throws himself into the world of objects—sand, maps, paintings, gardens, knots—all singular and human-touched.
+In Collection of Sand, Calvino throws himself into the world of objects—sand, maps, paintings, gardens, knots—all singular and human-touched.
 Around, throughout, and apart from these objects, he wanders in search of language, meaning, and a whiff of the infinite.

 The need to contain within one image the dimension of time along with that of space is at the origins of cartography.
 Time as the history of the past: I am thinking of Aztec maps, which are always full of historical and narrative representations […] And time as the future: like the presence of obstacles one will meet on the journey […] like the one drawn up as early as the twelfth century by the Arab geographer Al-Idrisi.

 This need to see a universal concept of humanity in the depths of our creations is perhaps unusual for a man who was raised the son of botanists.
-But botany is nothing if not a focus on the life of things, the entirity of meaning in an object.
+But botany is nothing if not a focus on the life of things, the entirety of meaning in an object.

 I finally came round to asking myself what is expressed in that sand of written words which I have strung together throughout my life, that sand that now seems to me to be so far away from the beaches and deserts of living.
 Perhaps by staring at the sand as sand, words as words, we can come close to understanding how and to what extent the world that has been ground down and eroded can still find in sand a foundation and model.

 Calvino goes farther.
 He removes time and material boundaries to see objects as a sort of abstract expression of human meaning.
-He visits Kyoto and of the gardens, which would have been quite aesthetically different to his experience, he writes:
+He visits Kyoto, and of the gardens, which would have been quite aesthetically different to his experience, he writes: